danjelito/wse-coco-member/README.md

 1. **Coco Member Data:**
     - Extracted from coco offline & online, with filter: member end date from 12 month prior today to NONE.
     - Include all columns except "Activities".
-    - There are two files for each month.
+    - There are two files for each month, one for offline center and one for online center.
     - Download each file multiple times to make sure that every member data is exported.

 ## How to Use: